Types of Red Wine By Grape or By Region!

 producing it.

-Each grape type has it's own unique level of sugar, acids and
+Each grape type has its own unique level of sugar, acids and

 tannins.

-How these building blocks of wine are all expressed in the final bottle depends on the care of the grapes, the winemakers style and the region of production.
+How these building blocks of wine are all expressed in the final bottle

 ice wines.